 - Try to be positive (“we hope to”) as opposed to negative (“under no circumstances”).

-Once you’ve made your birth plan, schedule a time to go over it with your doctor or nurse-midwife.
+When you’ve made your birth plan, schedule a time to go over it with your doctor or nurse-midwife.
 Find out and discuss where you agree or disagree.
-During your pregnancy, review the birth plan with your partner periodically to make sure that it’s still in line with both of your wishes.
+During your pregnancy, review the birth plan with your partner periodically.

-Strive to keep the plan as simple as possible — preferably less than two pages — and list them in order of importance.
+Try to keep the plan as simple as possible and put your wishes in order of importance.
 Focusing on your priorities will help ensure that the most important of your wishes are met.

-You may also want to make several copies of the plan: one for you, one for your chart, one for your doctor or nurse-midwife, and one for your birthing coach or partner.
-And bringing a few extra copies in your labor bag is a good idea, especially if your doctor ends up not being on call when your baby is born.
+Make copies of the plan: one for you, one for your chart, one for your doctor or nurse-midwife, and one for your birthing coach or partner.
+And bring extra copies in your labor bag, in case your doctor is not on call when your baby is born.

-Although you might not be able to control everything that happens to you during your baby’s birth, you can play a role in the decisions that are made about your body and your baby.
+You can’t control everything that happens during your baby’s birth.
+But you do play a role in the decisions made about your body and your baby.
 A well thought-out birth plan can help you to do that.